• City & RTO

 Conclusion

-A third-party liability cover offers excellent financial coverage in the event of an accident or property damage.
-With this insurance cover, the insured car owner need not face unexpected financial expenses in the event of an accident.
+A third-party liability cover offers sufficient financial coverage in the event of an accident or property damage.
+With this insurance cover, the car owner need not face unexpected financial expenses in the event of an accident.
 As third-party insurance is mandatory under Indian traffic rules, all car owners must sign up for this cover to avoid breaking the law.

 FAQs